antoniovalentini/reddit-avalonia/README.md

 # Reddilonia (reddit + avalonia)

 A prototype of a reddit client UI built with [AvaloniaUI](https://avaloniaui.net/).
 Viable for "lurking around", but it can't be used to post anything yet.
-Be aware that it might be discontinued at any moment.
+It's made to run on desktop and mobile (Android only so far).
+It's definitely not production-ready.
 Use it at your own risk.

 ## What you get
 - use your `AppId` and `AppSecret`